 10. Watch the Cleveland Cavaliers play

 Whether they are facing their arch nemesis Golden State Warriors or an Eastern Conference rival like the Indiana Pacers, watching the Cavs in their home turf is something you should do in Ohio.
-Spearheaded by Lebron James and Kevin Love, the Cleveland Cavaliers are an exciting unit that delights their fans with jaw-dropping basket plays and highlights.
+The Cleveland Cavaliers are an exciting unit that delights their fans with jaw-dropping basket plays and highlights.